trackme518/trackmeifyoucan_motionsensor/README.md

 ### NO CODE in any DAW (Ableton, Reaper, Logic,...)
 <!-- TOC --><a name="midi"></a>
 #### MIDI
 In case your DAW can not recieve OSC or you want simpler workflow you can use our controlApp to convert OSC messages to MIDI.
-On Windows you will need some sort of virtual MIDI device, we have tested the [LoopBe1](https://www.nerds.de/data/setuploopbe1.exe), free for noncommercial use.
+On Windows you will need some sort of virtual MIDI device.
 In the controlApp click "MIDI" - click "MIDI device" and choose MIDI device you want to send the events to, than clik to toggle to enable "MIDI proxy".

 ![Screenshot of MIDI settings inside controlApp](/documentation/MIDI_screenshot.png)